ElectricSail/AprilNav/README.md

 ### Installing

-Once installed, navigate to the directory and compile with:
+Once installed, navigate to the AprilNav directory and compile with:

 ```
 make